gzuckerman/gzuckerman/README.md

 </p>

 ---
 ✨ I'm a service delivey manager based in Dublin, Ireland.
-I have an interest in Java and Python and also Red Hat linux administration.
+I have an interest in Java, Kotlin and Python and also Red Hat linux administration.

 - 🔭 I’m currently working on a few Android projects
 - 🌱 I’m currently learning Python